Pokémon Go – Top 3 Pros and Cons

 By exploring their communities and sharing information about where to find creatures, players are interacting with strangers.

 During the COVID-19 (coronavirus) pandemic lockdowns, Niantic (the parent company of Pokémon Go) enhanced the game’s virtual social features so players could more easily connect in-game when they couldn’t as easily explore their physical communities.
-[20] An additional bonus to these adjustments is that they allow for easier play for people with disabilities, expanding the community.
-[21]
+A bonus to these adjustments is that they allow for easier play for people with disabilities, expanding the gaming community.
+[20]

 Read More